theokwebb/my-writeups/BinaryBomb/README.md

 This writeup delves into the Binary Bomb lab, originally designed for [CMU’s architecture class](http://csapp.cs.cmu.edu/3e/labs.html) by Bryant & O'Hallaron and adapted for Intel x86-64 architecture by Xeno Kovah as a part of Xeno’s [Architecture 1001: x86-64 Assembly](https://ost2.fyi/Arch1001) course at [OpenSecurityTraining2](https://ost2.fyi).

-The primary objective is to determine the program's required input to prevent it from exploding.
+The primary objective is to determine the program's required input to prevent the bomb from exploding.

 # Sections
 - [Phase 1](#phase-1)